H-4 Visa – Spouse Visa for H1B Holders

 Science, engineering and information technology are all areas covered by the H-1B program, as are occupations related to certain projects undertaken by the Department of Defense.
 Additionally, the H-1B program also applies to certain occupations in the area of fashion modelling.

-H1B visa holders are allowed to stay in the US for up to three years, with the option to apply to extend the visa for up to a maximum stay of six years where the visa holder remains eligible.
+H1B visa holders are allowed to stay in the US for up to three years, with the option to apply to extend the visa for up to a maximum stay of six years, provided the visa holder remains eligible.

 What is the H-4 visa?

-The H-4 visa is the spouse visa for an H1B visa holder, allowing you to join your spouse in the US for the same length of time as your spouse’s H1B visa is valid.
+The H-4 visa is for dependents of H-1B visa holders, including spouses and unmarried children who are under 21 years of age.
+The H4 visa allows qualifying dependents to join their spouse or parent in the US for the same length of time as the principal H1B visa is valid.

 What does the H-4 visa allow?